Wiki-style

 This is a style I’ve been playing around with a bit, and it utilizes the fonts Playfair Display (for headers), Futura (for sidebars; all in capital letters), and Georgia (for the body).
 It’s a modern-style factbook, which would have the usual format for any factbook, except it uses a different font, which together, has a nice aesthetic appeal.

-Legislation Template
+Legislation

-Admittedly, I’m not too good at explaining the bits on why X must be here, and why Y should only be in the bottom, but I think this post by Cayucas sums things up pretty well.
+Admittedly, I’m not too good at explaining the bits on why X must be here, and why Y should only be in the bottom, but I think this article by Imperium Anglorum sums things up pretty well.
 Once you understand the things outlined in that post, you’re free to go and edit the template to your pleasure.
 The template includes a pre-made header, with the actual law being up to you to add in.
 Feel free to request edits to make it easier to add in images, sidebars, or anything else you’d like to see in this factbook, as well as do it yourself.

-Admittedly, I’m not too good at explaining the bits on why X must be here, and why Y should only be in the bottom, but I think this post by Cayucas sums things up pretty well.
+Admittedly, I’m not too good at explaining the bits on why X must be here, and why Y should only be in the bottom, but I think this article by Imperium Anglorum sums things up pretty well.
 Once you understand the things outlined in that post, you’re free to go and edit the template to your pleasure.
 The template includes a pre-made header, with the actual law being up to you to add in.
 Feel free to request edits to make it easier to add in images, sidebars, or anything else you’d like to see in this factbook, as well as do it yourself.